opentiny/fluent-editor/CONTRIBUTING.md

 If you are interested in our open-source projects, you are welcome to join our open-source community through the following methods.

-- Add the official assistant WeChat: opentiny-official (note: Fluent Editor), join our technical discussion group
+- Add the official assistant WeChat: opentiny-official (note: TinyEditor), join our technical discussion group

-If you have submitted an Issue or PR for Fluent Editor, please comment the following content under the Issue or PR to add yourself to the contributor list.
+If you have submitted an Issue or PR for TinyEditor, please comment the following content under the Issue or PR to add yourself to the contributor list.

 ```
 @all-contributors please add @<username> for <contributions>